Section V. Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Complaint Procedures for its Accredited Institutions

-The Commission on Colleges recognizes the value of information provided by students, employees, and others in determining whether an institution’s performance is consistent with the Commission's criteria for obtaining or maintaining accreditation.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) recognizes the value of information provided by students, employees, and others in determining whether an institution’s performance is consistent with SACSCOC standards for obtaining or maintaining accreditation.
 The Commission’s interest also is in ensuring that member institutions maintain appropriate grievance procedures and standards of procedural fairness and that the procedures are applied appropriately and consistently.

 Responsibilities of Institutions

 The institution (a) publishes appropriate and clear procedures for addressing written student complaints, (b) demonstrates that it follows the procedures when resolving them, and (c) maintains a record of student complaints that can be accessed upon request by SACSCOC.
 (Standard 12.4; Student complaints)

 Each institution is required to have in place student complaint policies and procedures that are reasonable, fairly administered, and well publicized.
 SACSCOC also requires, in accord with federal regulations, that each institution maintains a record of complaints received by the institution.
 This record is made available to SACSCOC upon request.
 This record will be reviewed and evaluated by SACSCOC as part of the institution’s decennial evaluation.